openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The following parameters are defined:

 `wallet_metadata`:
 : OPTIONAL.
 OPTIONAL.
-A String containing a JSON Object containing metadata parameters as defined in (#as_metadata_parameters).
+A String containing a JSON-encoded object containing metadata parameters as defined in (#as_metadata_parameters).

 `wallet_nonce`:
 : OPTIONAL.
 A String containing a value the Verifier MUST use in the `wallet_nonce` authorization parameter when creating the signed presentation request object.
 For example, a base64url encoded fresh, cryptographically random number with sufficient entropy.